-Both French and English Governments have recommended English citizens to apply for a Carte de Séjour.
+Both French and British Governments have recommended citizens to apply for a Carte de Séjour.
 Many people are also thinking about registering a business to get into the French system.
 The idea is that registering a business will get them a French social security number, carte vitale and will then make it easier to get a carte de séjour.

 Need to generate some income

 This is, in theory, a great idea, but you have to think long term.
 A carte de séjour may be issued in the short term until Brexit is finalised, but as soon as rules for non-EU members* will apply, Prefectures and French Embassies will also start looking at your business income.
 And if the business is not seen as viable or does not generate a source of steady income, your carte de séjour will not be renewed!
 Documents such as attestation fiscale from Impots, Securite Sociale des Indépendants (SSI) or URSSAF will be requested as proofs.
 So, a business with no or low turnover, will not be any help long term.